marluxiaboss/text_llm_detector/README.md

 - `fake_true_datasets`: folder containing all the generated datasets  (need to run the scripts to have them)
 - `fake_true_datasets/modifed_dataset` folder containing the adversarial version of the dataset above (need to run the scripts to have them)

-We provide a link to a google drive to see an example of how it could look like after running the scripts: [data link](https://drive.google.com/drive/folders/18x33deOTvugtZB9z9OEYey4A0y40Q68b?usp=drive_link)
+We provide a link to a Google Drive to show an example of how it could look like after running the scripts: [data link](https://drive.google.com/drive/folders/18x33deOTvugtZB9z9OEYey4A0y40Q68b?usp=drive_link)
+However, we want to emphasize that we strongly discourage using a static dataset for security benchmarking and we strongly advocate for a dynamic benchmark adapted to your detector's threat model, ie. our approach encourages and supports users to adapt and add attacks depending on your threat model and regenerate the benchmark accordingly.
+As Nicholas Carlini better said: "There is no single benchmark for security.
+You can't just evaluate your defense on “the attack benchmark” and call it a day.
+Because the only attack that matters is the one that's designed to break your specific defense." (source: https://nicholas.carlini.com/writing/2024/why-i-attack.html)

 ## Reproducing the experiments and the plots